publishpress/PublishPress-Blocks/src/readme.txt

  * Add : New option to define Advanced Gutenberg blocks icon color
  * Add : New custom CSS style edition interface
  * Add : Add a search engine to filter blocks in profile block attribution
- * Add : Add a dedicated left menu for all the configuration named Adv.
-Gutenberg
+ * Add : Add a dedicated left menu for all the configuration named PublishPress Blocks
  * Fix : Compatibility with Gutenberg version 3.6.2
  * Fix : Compile all blocks styles to a single file for faster load